Sharing this tutorial for how I made this DIY Monogram Embroidery Pillow

 - Embroidery Hoop I used a 6″, but it would make sense to get a larger one that would encompass all your letter.
 It got difficult to keep the hoop on towards the end when it had to go over the part of the fabric that had all the french knots.

 - Initial that you want to use.
 Kate searched the internet and sent me this one.
-I didn’t realize until today that this was a link for a wooden letter sold at WalMart, we just printed off the image and it worked great.
+When I went to go find the image for the purpose of this post, I just searched “classic font wooden letter” on Google Images.
+That link should bring you to the Google Images page with most of the letters in that font.
+We just printed off the image and it worked great.
 I pasted the letter into a word document and enlarged it as much as possible.
 As I was working with 8.5″ by 11″ paper, I was limited to an image that was right about 8″.
 I’d imagine if you needed it bigger you could either cut and paste it or send the image to a printer and have them print it on a larger piece of paper.

 - Embroidery Needles

-- At this point you can begin your embroidery.
+- At this point, you can begin your monogram embroidery.
 I first outlined the letter using the, wait for it, outline stitch!
 Sarah’s Hand Embroidery Tutorials has a great explanation.
 By outlining first, you make sure all your knots stay in the lines.

-- Then the fun starts…many, many, many french knots.
+- Then the fun starts…this DIY Monogram Embroidery Pillow is comprised of many, many, many french knots.
 Sarah has another great explanation, the only difference being that I wrapped my thread 3 times around, instead of 2.
 In fact, I produced a little ‘movie’ to show you how to do french knots…think you might see it at Sundance!

 - My work ‘curled’ on me, which I think might be prevented by using the peel away stabilizer referenced above.
 However, after washing it, I was able to iron it flat without diminishing my many knots.
 That being said, I think I will try the stabilizer next time.